 Lesson #2: Make sure you have the right tools for the job

-After years of “testing,” my preference is a light-weight, flat scoop.
+After years of testing, my preference is a light-weight, flat scoop.

 Why?
-There’s a lot of lifting involved.
-I don’t like adding extra weight from the shovel itself, and the bigger the scoop, the more snow it holds, and the harder it is to lift.
+There’s a lot of lifting involved and I don’t like adding extra weight from the shovel itself.
+And the bigger the scoop, the more snow it holds, and the harder it is to lift.

 Lesson #3: Make a plan

 Once the porch and stairs were clear, I decided to use an alternating pattern of removal.
-Because the snowplow snow is so heavy, I decided to clear it bit by bit.
-I cleared 1/3 of the driveway, moved on to a two-foot wide section of the snowplow snow, then switched to brushing off the car.
-Another two-foot section of snowplow snow, brush, shovel, and repeat.
+Because snowplow snow is so heavy, devised a plan: shovel, brush, dig.

 The plan allowed me minimize exertion (recommended), make slow and steady progress, and vary the tasks at hand to avoid frustration.

 When I started, it seemed it would take forever to get through the end of the driveway.
-But when I stopped to take a breath, I could see, bit by bit, I was making progress.
+But when I stopped to take a breath, I could see I was making progress.
 My plan was working.

 Lesson #5: Find pleasure in the doing